beepscore/image_utils/README.md

 https://youtu.be/6Qs3wObeWwc

 ## mdls
+macOS, for reading, not writing.
+For more info see appendix.

 https://www.askdavetaylor.com/can-i-analyze-exif-information-on-the-mac-os-x-command-line/
-macOS, for reading, not writing for more info see appendix

 ## image_play
-Practice using Python scikit-image https://github.com/beepscore/image_play
+Practice using Python scikit-image

+https://github.com/beepscore/image_play

 ## Calling an external command in Python
 subprocess.run

 https://stackoverflow.com/questions/89228/calling-an-external-command-in-python#89243

 # Results

 ### example exif keys
 kMDItemAuthors

 kMDItemWhereFroms

-## Approach 1 write new file
+## First approach: write new file
 Used Pillow to test write a new jpeg file.
 This removed exif data, but apparently recompressed file, reduced file size from 1 Mb to 416 kb.